qq371260/Iterative-blast-v.1.0/README.md

 Four blast types are included: blastn, blastp, blastx, tblastn

 In the input box for blast parameters, please note that:
-1)	format of the intermediate output file is fixed as -outfmt 6, and this file is unavailable after analysis;
+1)	format of the intermediate output file is fixed as -outfmt 6, and this file is unavailable in the analysis;
 2)	for -evalue parameter item, just manually type in a value being <Real> (>0), such as e-4 instead of -evalue e-4;
 3)	other available parameter items and their values are -word_size <Integer, >=4>, -gapopen <Integer>, -gapextend <Integer>, -penalty <Integer, <=0>, -reward <Integer, >=0>, -num_threads <Integer, >=1>, check their usages in NCBI blast program, and use a parameter item by typing in like -num_threads 2;
 4)	other blast parameter items are not included, make your own extensions if necessary.